Simulations of Precessing Jets and the Formation of X-shaped Radio Galaxies: Summary

 Lastly, we point out the similarities between ORCs and the remnants of a precessing jet seen end--on.
 This could be a possible explanation for some ORCs.
 Followup observations of existing ORCs looking AGN counterparts could help determine if this is likely.

 \acknowledgements

-CN acknowledges funding through the NSF grant AST-1907850 as well as from Los Alamos National Laboratory through the LDRD program and NASA programs through the Astrophysical Theory Program.
-JB and TN were supported by NSF grant AST-1907850.
+C.N. acknowledges funding through the NSF grant AST-1907850 as well as from Los Alamos National Laboratory through the LDRD program and NASA programs through the Astrophysical Theory Program.
+J.B. and T.M.N. were supported by NSF grant AST-1907850.
 We thank L. Rudnick, T. Jones, and P. C. Fragile for useful discussions.
 The simulations presented here were run and analyzed at the College of Charleston on their high-performance Linux cluster (\url{https://hpc.cofc.edu}) as well as utilizing the Los Alamos National Laboratory Institutional Computing Program.